semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ### Propagating values

-In the previous example, we only cared whether the string was constant or not, so we used `”...”`, but constant propagation also propagates the constant value.
-To illustrate the use of DeepSemgrep with constant propagation, the rule from the previous section is changed to search for calls to `dangerous("Employees");`.
+In the previous example, it only mattered whether the string was constant or not, so we used `”...”`, but constant propagation also propagates the constant value.
+To illustrate the use of Semgrep Pro Engine with constant propagation, the rule from the previous section is changed to search for calls to `dangerous("Employees");`.

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=adamkvitek:propagating-values" width="100%" height="432" frameborder="0"></iframe>

-With DeepSemgrep, this rule matches the last three calls to `dangerous`, since these calls are selected from the `Employees` table, though each one obtains the table name differently:
+With SPE, this rule matches the last three calls to `dangerous`, since these calls are selected from the `Employees` table, though each one obtains the table name differently:

-Try to run DeepSemgrep in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
+Run Semgrep Pro Engine in the cloned [Semgrep Pro Engine testing repository](https://github.com/returntocorp/deep-semgrep-tests).
 Go to `docs/constant_propagation_propagating_values` and run the following command:

 ```sh
 semgrep --config deep.yaml . --deep